Safeguarding

 Safeguarding and promoting the welfare of children is defined as protecting children from maltreatment, preventing impairment of children’s health or development.
 It ensures children are growing up in circumstances consistent with the provision of safe and effective care (view Working Together to Safeguard Children on the government's website).

 We are committed to safeguarding and promoting the health and welfare of all children and young people.
-We have a dedicated Safeguarding Children’s Team, led by a Safeguarding Lead who is also the Named Nurse, Safeguarding Children, a Named Midwife, a Paediatric Liaison Nurse and a Named Doctor for Safeguarding Children working across the organisation.
+We have a dedicated Safeguarding Children’s team, led by the Safeguarding Director, Assistant Director for Safeguarding and Named Midwife, Named Nurse Safeguarding Children and Named Doctor Safeguarding Children.

 Child Protection